bolajidevops/greenwood-library-website/README.md

 ![alt text](images/image10.png)
 ![alt text](images/image11.png)

-The above images shows how the file (book_review.html) was created, stage and committed, Also it shows how the new  branch created for morgan named (add-book-review) was created and switched to from the default brach.
+- The above images shows how the file (book_review.html) was created.
+- How it was stage and committed.
+- Also it shows how the new  branch created for morgan named (add-book-review) was created and switched to from the default brach.

 A pull request will be raised for Morgan's work (add-book-review) and will be merged with the main branch to bring it up to date.